 Around the world we see numerous examples of the church growing through networks of multiplying small, simple communities, or microchurches.
 It is the mission and heart desire of Restoration Fellowship to encourage and facilitate this movement.
-It is also hoped that these simple gatherings will continue to be affiliated with Restoration Fellowship Network, not in a role of oversight or authority, but one of fellowship and cooperation in continuing the microchurch multiplication mission.
-We choose to label these Communities a "SIMPLE ORGANIC CHRISTIAN COMMUNITY,” to emphasize that:
+It is our hope that these simple gatherings will remain affiliated with Restoration Fellowship Network in a role of fellowship and cooperation in continuing the microchurch multiplication mission.
+We choose to describe these Communities as "SIMPLE ORGANIC CHRISTIAN COMMUNITIES,” to emphasize that:

 These are simple and easily reproducible, there are no demands for performance or certain things that have to happen, the relationships are more important than the structure, in other words, people based rather than program based.

 They are organic in nature in that they are a dynamic organism rather than an organization or institution.
 Each community is as unique as the people in the community, everyone is involved in giving and receiving ministry to each other, as led by God which requires trust and flexibility.